The Team

 Board of Directors

-Nicole Roach (she/her) - Toronto, ON - Co-Founder & Chair
+Nicole Roach (she/her) - Edmonton, AB - Co-Founder & Chair

 Nicole grew up in the country, with a 20 minute drive to the nearest town.
 She didn’t live in a city until attending university in Hamilton, Ontario, where she immediately fell in love with the possibilities of accessing services and amenities without a vehicle.